Poomsae

 “Poom-Seyh”

-A pattern of movements intended to develop physical and mental ability while also teaching self-defense concepts.
+A pattern of movements intended to develop physical and mental ability while also teaching concepts to be used in non-consensual violence.

 Jayu Poomsae